AliELSharawy/Perfect-Hash-Map/README.md

 }

-We hash using quadratic space O(N2) solution 				   by generation of random function for all elements and store it for setting & retrieving elements.
+We hash using quadratic space O(N2) solution by generating of random function for all elements and store it for setting & retrieving elements.
 We loop on the set of keys and calculate the hash value for it.
 After calculating hash value we check for collision if there is an element in this position to insert value to this position.
 If there is an element in this position then collision happens and we use recursion to rehash all elements and generate new random functions.
-We repeat till no collision happens. protected List<MapEntry> hash_using_quadratic_space_sol(Set<Integer> setOfKeys){
+We repeat till no collision happens.

+protected List<MapEntry> hash_using_quadratic_space_sol(Set<Integer> setOfKeys){
    int table_size = (int) Math.pow(setOfKeys.size(), 2);
    MapEntry[] hash_table = new MapEntry[table_size];